Antipsychotic Medications and Sleep

 - Chlorpromazine - known for both extreme sedation and anti-anxiety properties

-Atypical, or second generation, antipsychotics are less prone to inducing sedation although some atypical antipsychotic drugs are still associated with extreme tiredness and may shift sleep patterns.
-Tolerance to the sedating affect of these drugs may develop during treatment and withdrawal may result in insomnia.
+The atypical, or second generation, antipsychotics are less prone to inducing sedation although some atypical antipsychotic drugs are still associated with extreme tiredness and may shift sleep patterns.
+Tolerance to the sedating effect of these drugs may develop during treatment and withdrawal may result in insomnia.